accept 1 of 3

 Adjective

 Brunson has kept her relationship quiet, confirming it in her speech accepting the Outstanding Writing for a Comedy Series award at the 2022 Emmys, per PEOPLE.
 Raechal Shewfelt, EW.com, 21 Mar.
 2025 If someone tries to hurry you into accepting a different quote to the one that you had been given, stop immediately and look elsewhere.
 Davey Winder, Forbes, 21 Mar.
-2025 See All Example Sentences for accept
+2025 See All Example Sentences for accepting

-Recent Examples of Synonyms for accept
+Recent Examples of Synonyms for accepting

 Adjective